 As a result of being dangerous, they’re now becoming more and more regulated, meaning that you now need what’s commonly referred to as a license to use drones for your wedding films.
 It’s not really a ‘license’ as such, but more permission from the Civil Aviation Authority (the same body that regulates airplanes!) to use a drone for ‘commercial operations’.
 In other words, if you’re making money out of using your drone, you need permission.

 Firstly, you need to attend ground school: a course about everything from ‘how drones work’, to safety practices and privacy concerns.
-The course runs at anywhere from £700-£2000 and tends to last from two-four days.
+The course tends to last from two-four days.
 It’s pretty exhausting, to be honest.
-The one I attended was a two day intensive course running from 8:00-18:30.
+The one I attended was a two day intensive course.
 At the end of it, you’re given an exam made up of both multiple choice and written questions.
 Once you pass this, you have to undertake a flight assessment which is, in all honesty, quite easy if you’ve ever flown a drone before.

 So one you’ve got your drone, been to ground school, passed your exam and assessment, and done your ops manual, you can fly your drone… right?
 Wrong.
-Now you actually need to apply for your PfCO from the Civil Aviation Authority, which costs another £173 and can take over 28 days to come through.
+Now you actually need to apply for your PfCO from the Civil Aviation Authority, which requires another fee and can take over 28 days to come through.

 To conclude, the reality is that drones are expensive, dangerous and, to be frank, a paperwork nightmare.
 But are they worth it?
 Hell yes.